tc39/notes/meetings/2016-11/nov-30.md

 AK: To answer the question, I'm not likely to want to ship this with normalization.

-MS: What's the compelling use case for fast, normalized strings?
+MLS: What's the compelling use case for fast, normalized strings?

 AK: Storing another copy of the normalized string is a non-starter.